nelbr/6502/README.md

 This library define a struct to be used by a single global variable called cpu of type microprocessor, which is a struct (defined in 6502.h) which contains all the registers of the cpu and it can be accessed by the user code.
-The use of this global variables is important for speed, as it reduces the need of stack parameter passing between the user code and the library functions.
+The use of this global variable is important for speed, as it reduces the need of stack parameter passing between the user code and the library functions.